Snapchat to reveal financials within a week: sources

 Snapchat started in 2012 as a free mobile app that allows users to send photos that vanish within seconds.
 It has more than 100 million active users, about 60 percent of whom are aged 13 to 24, making it an attractive way for advertisers to reach millennials.

-But investors worry that Snapchat's advertising sales, which began last October, is the company's only significant revenue stream.
+But investors worry that Snapchat's advertising sales, which began in October 2014, is the company's only significant revenue stream.

 Recode first reported Snapchat's plan to publish its registration document on Friday.